 Below: Comparison drawings of Clearweed and Wood Nettle.
 Both drawings ©Flora of North America.

 Notes: Clearweed was not listed on Eloise Butler's list of indigenous plants of the Garden.
-By the time of Martha Crone's 1951 census it was listed.
+By the time of Martha Crone's 1951 census it was listed as present.
 Clearweed is native to Minnesota in a number of scattered counties in the southern 2/3rds of the State, especially the counties bordering our major rivers and those bordering Wisconsin where the plant is represented state wide.
 In North America it is found in the eastern Canadian Provinces from Ontario eastward and in the lower 48, it is a plant of the eastern 2/3rds of the country from the Dakotas southward to Texas and then east to the coast.

 There are two species of Pilea found in Minnesota - P. pumila, Canadian Clearweed; and P. fontana, Lesser-Clearweed.